ChrstphrHll/npc_gen/students/Maia Ashsorrow.md

 ---
 ### Description
 - 1st year Halfling Rouge in Treskal
-- frizzy dark red hair that's parted to the left, Blue eyes, and Fair skin
+- short curly grey hair that's messy, Blue eyes, and Fair skin
 - Is Idiosyncratic and Overimaginative, and has Religion as their ideal

 ### Organizations